IT Asset Managers, Software Asset Managers and CIOs face a new challenge in the age of Software as a Service (SaaS).

 In recent years, there has been a wave of new products like Zylo and Torii that help companies detect SaaS in the company.
 They monitor network activity, watch browser usage and any number of other things to help IT professionals spot policy breaches.

 The problem with this approach is that it only detects the breach after it has happened.
 Meanwhile, customer data has potentially been shared to a non-GDPR compliant provider, log in details have been shared with a third party and there are breaches to be recorded in registers and reported to governance structures where they will live forevermore.

 This isn’t a great solution.
 One CIO recently told us that to be effective in his job, he had to “break the entrepreneurial spirit of the organisation” by having people follow procedures instead of showing initiative and moving fast.

 SaaS is a new type of software that requires new methodologies to manage.
 If nearly half of SaaS spend is Shadow IT, despite all the policies that already exist, why not enable people and make it easy for them to comply, instead of punishing them for breaching a policy that doesn’t work?

-Taking a risk-based approach to Software Asset Management for SaaS can result in lightweight processes that accelerate companies, manage risk and bring Shadow IT into the light.
+Taking a risk-based approach to Software Asset Management for SaaS asset management software can result in lightweight processes that accelerate companies, manage risk and bring Shadow IT into the light.
 At Cledara, we believe in making SaaS in a company transparent.
-By shifting software decisions to the front line and building risk-based controls around what is used, companies can move faster, be safer and be more attractive to employees.
+By shifting software decisions to the front line and building risk-based controls around what is used, SaaS asset management system can move faster, be safer and be more attractive to employees.